 Outside areas and boundaries

 Repair Category 1

-Notes Outside areas and boundaries will require ongoing attention and maintenance in future.
-Various cracking to masonry walls was noted and will require ongoing attention and maintenance in future.
+Notes Outside areas will require ongoing attention and maintenance in future.
+We note provision of large retaining walls to lower seaward slope.
+Not all areas of walls could be inspected.
+Some movement was noted to the boundary wall adjoining the neighbouring property east of the subjects.